allanchoubc/intro-refworks/content/02_RefWorks.md

+---
+ layout: default
+ title: What is a Social Network
+ nav_order: 2
+ parent: Outline
+---

 RefWorks is a web-based citation management program that enables you to:
 -download, gather, and store references from databases and library catalogues automatically -format citations and bibliographies in seconds